RedisLabs/redislabs-docs/content/rc/databases/configuration/clustering.md

     and pipelining are supported with Redis Cloud cluster like if it were a non-cluster DB.

-## Changing the hashing policy
+## Manage the hashing policy

+Redis defaults to the [standard hashing policy]({{< relref "/rs/databases/durability-ha/clustering#standard-hashing-policy" >}}).
 The clustering configuration of a Redis Cloud instance can be changed.
 However, hashing policy changes delete existing data (FLUSHDB) before they're applied.

 These changes include:

 1. Changing the hashing policy, either from standard to custom or vice versa.
 1. Changing the order of custom hashing policy rules.